sebbdk/vargr-dbai/readme.md

 I would like a library that will let me prototype common CRUD applications and use any storage.

 *Usecases:*
-* Prototype using database type A and then switch database type 2 when things get serious.
+* Prototype using database type A and then switch database type B when things get serious.
 * Change you database later from SQL based to a NoSQL like Elasticsearch for fx. search performance.
 * Have one database type for local development, fx. in memory, and another on live.
 * Easy query duplication since the interface is the same across databases.

 *Things to consider before using this library*
 * Some specilized queries are not possible, since not all features are shared across database types.
-* There is a slight performance-overhead in translating queries to the common interface.
+* There is a slight performance-overhead in translating queries to fit the shared test requirements.

 ## Supported storage / databases
 * LowDB